 This is exactly why I’m dedicating todays post to sharing with you guys exactly how you can enter purchase necessary competitions, and start winning yourself some fabulous prizes!

 I’ve only covered what in my opinion are the best and most common, but it’s worth remembering that there are others;

 The problem with purchase necessary competitions is there’s so many different types!
 I’ve broken the post down as best I can starting with my favourite purchase necessary entry method.
 It’s the only one (I can think of) where I’ve actually won from a purchase necessary competition (however those few more than made up for my expenses of purchasing these products)

-So, on pack promotions.
+So, on-pack promotions.
 You’ll find these on neck collars of wine.
-Printed onto the bottle or on the back of a bottle sleeve, inside boxes etc.
+Printed on the bottle or on the back of a bottle sleeve, inside boxes etc.

 Again, I’ve listed my favourite type of purchase necessary competition first.
 The winning moment (also known as an instant win).
 I love these for the instant gratification of finding out whether you’ve won alongside the manipulation you can have with the system to increase your chances of winning.

 So, a winning moment is the first entry received after the randomly generated moment.
 So if the moment is set to 12.04pm, and someone enters at 12.10pm provided nobody else has entered between 12.05pm and 12.10pm then the person to enter at 12.10pm will be declared as the winner – instantly!

 Depending on the prizes available there could be one, ten or even thousands of prizes that could be won seconds or hours after the winning moment occurs.

 So, I spoke about manipulating your chances of winning, I did this with my biggest win to date.
 The family trip to Universal Orlando.
 We bought the game of monopoly on a Saturday afternoon, but I figured the chances of people entering on a (rainy) Saturday afternoon were quite high.